 If you’re plugged into a film network, just start asking your friends.
 Have a description of the rate (if any), the hours, location, and a synopsis of the project all ready to show when asked.
-If you’ve tapped out your network, or are still working on building one, Mandy, Crews Control, and ProductionHUB are all places to look for crew members.
+If you’ve tapped out your network, or are still working on building one, Backstage is a great place to look for crew members.

 “Great directors hire great crew,” says filmmaker Liz W. Garcia.
 “Great directors know that it isn’t their job to know everyone else’s job better than they do.
 Ask the experts.
 Ask your AD about the schedule.
 Ask your script supervisor what angle you haven’t gotten.
 Ask your producer if this scene is working the way it should.
 You are not an island.”

-If you’re lucky enough to snag permits to shoot on a city street and have “No Parking” signs to post, place them on the street poles the night before.
-You can use this guide for getting permits.
+- If you’ve got permits to shoot on a city street and have “No Parking” signs to post, place them on the street poles the night before.

 If you are not an editor, and you still have money in your budget, don’t skimp on an editor, sound mixer, or colorist.